eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 Domain Graph
 ============

-When a Domain Graph tab is the active and selected tab, the right-side panel shows a dedicated visibility control panel instead of the pane-type configuration described above.
+When a Domain Graph tab is active, click the |gear| button to open the right-side panel.
+It shows a dedicated visibility control panel instead of the pane-type configuration described above.
 This panel has no pane-type switcher and no creation or apply flow; changes take effect immediately as checkboxes are toggled.